Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Methods

 \subsubsection{Generating Consistency-Based Confidence Targets}

 The consistency score is derived from repeated stochastic decoding.
 Specifically, for each question, we sample $N$=10 independent answers from the model using a temperature of 1.
 The consistency score is defined as the proportion of these samples that match the most frequent (modal) answer.
 For example, if the modal answer appears in 6 out of 10 samples, the consistency score is $\frac{6}{10}=0.6$.

-For short-answer questions, we apply a clustering approach using a separate LLM (GPT-4.1) to group semantically equivalent answers \parencite{farquhar2024detecting, steyvers2025large}.
+For short-answer TriviaQA questions, exact string matching would underestimate consistency because semantically equivalent answers can be phrased in different ways.
+We therefore used a separate LLM (GPT-4.1) to cluster sampled answers into semantically equivalent groups before computing the modal answer and consistency score, following semantic-equivalence approaches used in prior work \parencite{farquhar2024detecting, steyvers2025large}.
+This LLM-based clustering step was used only for the open-ended TriviaQA questions; for multiple-choice and numeric-answer datasets, consistency was computed by direct answer matching.

+Prior work provides evidence that GPT-level semantic-equivalence judgments are close to human judgments for this type of short-answer setting. \textcite{farquhar2024detecting} report that, for entailment judgments over generated answers from TriviaQA, SQuAD, and BioASQ, human-human agreement was 87\%, and average agreement between GPT-4 and human raters was also 87\%.
+They also report that semantic-entropy results on TriviaQA were broadly similar across several entailment models, suggesting that the uncertainty estimates are not specific to a single evaluator model.